saidul-islam-tuhin/Persoanl-Cheatsheet/odoo.md

 ### Tricks
 user is logged in or not: t-if="user_id._is_public()" if true then public or logged in user.
 ANother way, groups="base.group_public"

+#### When use store=True?
+The store keyword used to enhance the performance; since the functional field will be computed each time it'll be visible to the user.<br>
+**Assume, fieldA whose value come from a caculated function.
+So, if this field only show in form view, we can use store=False because in form view we are working only one record<br>
+If we show fieldA in Tree/List view there should have multiple record, so every time the compute function called for generate the record.
+So if we use store=True then the value serve form db which was time saving**

+without the store keyword [store=False], the functional field will not be stored in the database [e.g you can just access it by a browse record].<br>
+If you use store=True [the default is False]; your functional field will be stored in the DB and will be calculated for just one time.

 #### Restore large backup zip file: If backup zip filegreater then 1gb
 Then first we extract the zip...there sould be a *.sql file anf a filestore folder